Pomona/Pomona/docs/json-patch-format.md

 }
 ```

-Changing members that are not arrays is the default operation, so this does the same thing:
+As changing members that are not arrays is the default operation, this also changes the `info` property:
 ```json
 {
     "info" : { "foo" : "miauu" }